 Adults are about 3/4 inch in length and brownish-red in color.
 They have long antennae and 3 pairs of legs.
-They make a loud buzzing noise that sounds similar to a bumblebee when they are in flight.
+Western conifer seed bugs make a loud buzzing noise that sounds similar to a bumblebee when they are in flight.

 The western conifer seed bug does not bite or sting, but it can become a pest in structures.
-These rather large insects can invade homes, offices and buildings in large numbers looking for shelter from the cold.
-Outdoors, they may over winter in such places as bird nests, under bark or in leaf litter.
+These rather large insects can invade homes, offices, and buildings in large numbers looking for shelter from the cold.
+Outdoors, they may seek shelter in such places as bird nests, under bark, or in leaf litter.

 For more information on keeping your home bug-free, get a quote today or contact your local pest control specialist!

 The western conifer seed bug feeds on cones and seeds from a large variety of trees such as pine, spruce, hemlock, and holly.

 In spring, the female will lay her eggs in the needles of a host tree.
 The eggs will hatch in 10 to 14 days, the emerging nymphs look similar to the adult, but are wingless and orange-brown, changing to a reddish-brown as they mature.
 By the end of summer, they should reach adulthood.